allenporter/home-assistant-datasets/docs/eval.md

 You will need the [synthetic-home custom component](https://github.com/allenporter/home-assistant-synthetic-home) and need to configure `PYTHONPATH` so that Home Assistant can find it.
-This is typical setup for a custom component in a spearate directory:
+This is typical setup for a custom component in a separate directory:

 ```bash
 $ git clone https://github.com/allenporter/home-assistant-synthetic-home